-This means that we have a stock of wheels, tyres, headlights, car panels, etc etc etc as you can imagine and we are now trying to put things into some kind of order and then to sell some of these parts, just to clear some space!!
-As you can imagine alot of the bits are Fiat, but we have a selection from almost all of the European brands plus Japanese and almost everything.
+This means that we have a stock of used wheels, tyres, headlights, car panels, doors etc etc etc as you can imagine and we are now trying to put things into some kind of order and to sell some of these parts, to clear some space!!
+As you can imagine alot of the bits are Fiat, but we have a selection from almost all of the European car brands plus Japanese and almost everything.

-If anyone is interested please contact me, we could surely fill a container and we are near to the port of Salerno so we could also export these parts.
+If anyone is interested please contact me, we could surely fill a container and we are near to the port of Salerno so we could also export these parts very easily.

 Well, the fiendish plan was to take my beloved 2015 Yamaha TMax scooter plus my sweet 2013 Honda CB500 back to sell in the UK, and to collect my brand-new TMax 530DX which was waiting for me at Alf England (www.alfengland.co.uk).
 Yamaha have just launched the TMax 560 so many dealers were caught with stock of the 530 and I managed to get a good deal from Martin, he wanted to sell his last one.